TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/modules.rst

 also includes any submodules of the package that were explicitly loaded by previous :keyword:`import` statements.
 Consider this code::

-   import sound.effects.echo
+   agiza sound.effects.echo
-   import sound.effects.surround
+   agiza sound.effects.surround
-   from sound.effects import *
+   kutoka sound.effects agiza *

-In this example, the :mod:`echo` and :mod:`surround` modules are imported in the current namespace because they are defined in the :mod:`sound.effects` package when the ``from...import`` statement is executed.
+In this example, the :mod:`echo` and :mod:`surround` modules are imported in the current namespace because they are defined in the :mod:`sound.effects` package when the ``kutoka...import`` statement is executed.
 (This also works when ``__all__`` is defined.)

-Although certain modules are designed to export only names that follow certain patterns when you use ``import *``, it is still considered bad practice in production code.
+Although certain modules are designed to export only names that follow certain patterns when you use ``agiza *``, it is still considered bad practice in production code.

-Remember, there is nothing wrong with using ``from package import specific_submodule``!
-In fact, this is the recommended notation unless the importing module needs to use submodules with the same name from different packages.
+Remember, there is nothing wrong with using ``kutoka package import specific_submodule``!
+In fact, this is the recommended notation unless the importing module needs to use submodules with the same name kutoka different packages.